 Each IPD Reporter will be assigned to at least one beat.
-A Reporter's beat usually includes a specific simulation (e.g., Security Council, ICJ,
+A Reporter's beat usually includes a specific simulation (e.g., Security Council, ICJ or Third Committee).

-Third Committee).
 Additionally, Reporters will be assigned to cover press conferences and other Conference events, such as interviews with guest speakers.
-All IPD Reporters will be responsible for the submission of articles covering their assigned stories for each issue of the AMUN Chronicle, which is published each day during the Conference.
-Reporters should be prepared to type their own articles and to assist with the production and distribution of the paper.
-The IPD Procedures and Style Manual will be provided to all registered IPD Reporters prior to the Conference to further assist in their preparations.
+All IPD Reporters will be responsible for the submission of articles covering their assigned stories for each issue of the AMUN Chronicle.
+Reporters should be prepared to type their own articles and to assist with the production and distribution of the paper as needed.
+The IPD Procedures and Style Manual will be provided to all Reporters prior to the Conference to further assist in their preparations.